 What are the problems your business wants to solve?
 What does your business need?
-What function will chatbot help to perform better or even replace it?
+Which function will chatbot help to perform better or even replace it?
 Make sure you have the right answers to these questions before moving on to the next steps.

-2. Beware of the invisible UI
+2. Beware of the invisible UI when building a chatbot

 First impressions count.